endojs/endo/README.md

 [![dev dependency status][dev-deps-svg]][dev-deps-url]
 [![License][license-image]][license-url]

-`Nat(value)` returns its argument if it represents a non-negative integer (i.e. a "natural number") that can be accurately represented in a Javascript `Number`, specifically (0, 1, 2... to 2 \*\* 53 - 1).
+`Nat(value)` returns its argument if it represents a non-negative integer (i.e. a "natural number") that can be accurately represented in a JavaScript `Number`, specifically (0, 1, 2... to 2 \*\* 53 - 1).
 Otherwise it throws a `RangeError` exception.
 This makes it easy to use on incoming arguments, or as an assertion on generated values.

-Traditional Javascript has a single `Number` type, which is defined to contain a 64-bit IEEE-754 floating point value.
+Traditional JavaScript has a single `Number` type, which is defined to contain a 64-bit IEEE-754 floating point value.
 This can safely represent a wide range of integers, but if they get too large, `Number` will lose precision: `2**53 + 1` will give you the same value as `2**53 + 2`.
 In situations where you care about accuracy rather than range, this would be a problem.

 You can think of `Nat()` as a type enforcement.